Jefferson Area High School

 Jefferson Area High School is the only high School in the Jefferson, Ohio area of the United States.
-The current principal is Tim Fairfield, and the superintendent is John Montanaro.
+The current principal is Richard Shields, and the superintendent is John Montanaro.
 The school's nickname is "The Fighting Falcons", almost always shortened to "Falcons", and its colors are red, white and black.
 The logo varies from a falcon in human shape to the old Atlanta Falcons logo flying through a J.